Jamesxx98/Jamesxx98/README.md

 - 👋 Hi, I’m Jimmy
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in learning new things and also playing Fortnite.
 - 📫 How to reach me @Gme_maina on twitter